distantmagic/aloni/README.md

 Intention is a Python framework designed to increase productivity when developing applications.
 Simplicity, productivity, and great developer experience are our primary goals.

-It is based on an innovative Role-Based Services approach.
-You can del (more info below).
+It is based on an innovative Role-Based Services approach. (more info below).

 It is async and thus performs well with IO-bound services (for example, anything that makes a lot of long-running HTTP calls to large language models or uses a lot of microservices and third-party services)—but not just those.